erszcz/msc-thesis/dfly-multiboot.md

 The contributions of this paper are following:

 -   An approachable introduction to [_booting a BSD-like operating system on the Intel x86 architecture_][booting-bsd].
     This section should also make the need for simplification of the boot process obvious.

-- The rationale behind [_the Multiboot Specification and GRUB_] which provide an abstraction over the hardware specifics an operating system programmer must overcome to bootstrap the system.
+-   The rationale behind [_the Multiboot Specification and GRUB_][mb-grub]
+    which provide an abstraction over the hardware specifics an operating system programmer must overcome to bootstrap the system.

     This section shows how GRUB makes the boot process seem simpler than it really is.

 -   Section [_DragonFly BSD and GRUB on x86_][dfly-x86]
     provides a description of changes necessary to make the system conform to the version of the specification targeted at the 32bit Intel architecture.

-[dfly-x86]: #dfly-x86

-  In fact, this section describes all the changes which were applied to the DragonFly BSD kernel in order to make it fully functional when booted by~GRUB.
+    In fact, this section describes all the changes which were applied to the DragonFly BSD kernel in order to make it fully functional when booted by GRUB.
 These changes include, but are not limited to, adjusting the kernel linker script, modifying the existing entry point written in assembly language and finally enabling the system to interpret boot information passed by GRUB in order to mount the root file system.

-  This also includes extending the GRUB bootloader by~writing a module for recognizing a new partition table type.
+    This also includes extending the GRUB bootloader by writing a module for recognizing a new partition table type.

     This is the core part of this paper.

+[dfly-x86]: #dfly-x86

 -   [_DragonFly BSD and GRUB on x86-64_][dfly-x64] covers why the same approach can't be taken on the x86-64 architecture and how, even in the light of these differences, the system could be modified to work with GRUB on this architecture.

 [dfly-x64]: #dfly-x64